chrisdonahue/LakhNES/README.md

 python data/synth_server.py 1337
 ```

-This will expose an RPC server on port `1337` with a two methods `tx1_to_wav` and `tx2_to_wav`.
-Both take a `TX1/TX2` input file path, a `WAV` output file path`, and optionally a `MIDI` downsample rate downsample rate.
-A lower rate speeds up synthesis but will mess up the rhythms (full rate if not specified).
+This will expose an RPC server on port `1337` with two methods: `tx1_to_wav` and `tx2_to_wav`.
+Both take a `TX1/TX2` input file path, a `WAV` output file path, and optionally a `MIDI` downsampling rate.
+A lower rate speeds up synthesis but will mess up the rhythms (if not specified, no downsampling will occur).

 ### (Optional) Test your synthesis environment on human-composed music

 If you wish to test your synthesis environment on human-composed music, you first need to [download the data](#download-data).
-Then, if you have both your [generation](#model-environment) and [synthesis](#synthesis-environment) ready, you can test your synthesis environment:
+Then, if you have both your [model](#model-environment) and [synthesis](#synthesis-environment) environments ready, you can synthesize a chiptune from Kirby's Adventure:

 ```
 source LakhNES-model/bin/activate